stanford-cs248/Scotty3D/docs/index.md

 Welcome to Cardinal3D!
 This 3D graphics software package includes components for interactive mesh editing, realistic path tracing, and dynamic animation.
-Implementing functionality in each of these areas constitutes the majority of the coursework for 15-462/662 (Computer Graphics) at Carnegie Mellon University
+Implementing functionality in each of these areas constitutes the majority of the coursework for CS248 (Interactive Computer Graphics) at Stanford University

 These pages describe how to set up and use Cardinal3D.
 Start here!
 - [Git Setup](git): create a private git mirror that can pull changes from Cardinal3D.